ChrisNakayama/Age/README.md

 HTML, CSS and Javascript.
 The directories used are Bootstrap.css for css and jQuery 3.6.0 for JavaScript.

+License:  MIT

-License:  2022 Christopher Nakayama MIT
+Copyright (c) 2022 Christopher Nakayama
 **Specs:

 **Behavior:** Ensure the number entered is a positive number.